 8. Can I garnish the wages if the debtor receives her wages through her own corporation?

 Legally, yes.
-If the debtor is on payroll or contract with his own corporation, you can name the corporation as the garnishee.
+If the debtor is on payroll or has a contract with their own corporation, you can name the corporation as the garnishee.
 Accordingly, you can instruct that corporation to transfer money owing to you to the court.
 However, remember that the garnishee and the debtor have a close relationship.
 For this reason, the garnishee may be less cooperative.

 9. What if the garnishee refuses to pay?

 If the garnishee refuses to pay a garnishment, he/she/it must provide a reason for failure to do so.
-Generally, the only legitimate grounds for the garnishee’s failure to pay on garnishment is that the garnishee no longer owes anything to the debtor.
-For example, the garnishee may no longer employ or contract with the debtor or hold his chequing accounts, or the balance in the chequing account is $0.00.
+Generally, the only legitimate grounds for the garnishee’s failure to pay on garnishment are that the garnishee no longer owes anything to the debtor.
+For example, the garnishee may no longer employ or contract with the debtor, or hold their chequing account, or the balance in the chequing account may be $0.00.

 If the reason the garnishee provides is not satisfactory, then you can call the garnishee to a Garnishment Hearing, where you can challenge the garnishee’s excuse for failure to pay.
 If the court finds this reason unsatisfactory, it can oblige the garnishee to provide payments.